 The intention of bringing this workshop at this time is to share our learnings around holding grief spaces, and to help support and resource others that are stepping towards this work.

-We recognise that we are still learning about holding grief spaces – and we see that more and more people seem to be drawn to the work – to hold spaces for grief as well as to participate in them.
-In a land where we have lost the role of elders and many other traditions we are feeling our way towards forms and practices that can be both accessible and powerful.
+We recognise that we are still learning – and we see that more and more people seem to be drawn to the work – to hold spaces for grief as well as to participate in them.
+In a land where we have lost the role of elders and many other helpful traditions we are feeling our way towards forms and practices that can be both accessible and effective.
 So we are happy to share our understandings, hoping they can benefit others, honouring our teachers who have helped us to grow in this work, and knowing we will learn together when we gather a group around this intention.

 What you can expect from us